gabesargeant/blog/gabrielsargeant/content/posts/respimg2/index.md

 Error: Error building site: "~/Documents/git/blog/gabrielsargeant/content/posts/referenceProject/index.md:28:1": failed to render shortcode "img": failed to process shortcode: execute of template failed: template: shortcodes/img.html:29:11: executing "shortcodes/img.html" at <imageConfig ($src.RelPermalink | printf "content/%s")>: error calling imageConfig: open ~/Documents/git/blog/gabrielsargeant/content/posts/referenceproject/generic_network_layout.png: no such file or directory
 ```

  I think I've had this problem in the past.
-Anyway, referenceProject needed to be referenceproject for the updates to work.
+Anyway, reference**P**roject needed to be referenceproject for the updates to work.
 That's done.
+But it took me about 2 hours to spot that capitalization issue. (¬▂¬)

- And, I've retired the **image** short code I wrote about in part 1 and replaced it with the **img** one from the two guides above.
+ I've retired the **image** shortcode I wrote about in part 1 and replaced it with the **img** one from the two guides above.

  **Stuff that's still tricky**

  Gif images still remain a challenge.
-When they resize the animation isn't scaled.
-Only the first image.
+When they are resized their animation isn't scaled.
+Only the first frame of the Gif.
+ I'm not sure if I'm going work to fix this.
+For the time being I can handle the limitation.